pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

     This routine registers your :py:func:`XPLMFlightLoop_f` flight loop callback.
     ``interval`` defines when you will be called.
 Pass in a positive number to specify seconds from registration time to the next callback.
-Pass in a negative number to indicate when you will be called (e.g. pass -1 to be called at the next cylcle).
+Pass in a negative number to indicate when you will be called (e.g. pass -1 to be called at the next cycle).
 Pass 0 to not be called; your callback will be inactive.